usegalaxy-eu/sars-cov-2-processing-requests/README.md

 * Once ready, the complete analysis will become available as a set of [published histories on the server](https://usegalaxy.eu/histories/list_published).

   💡 Hint: Your histories will carry the filename from your pull request in their name.
-* Key result files - BAM, VCF and consensus sequence FASTA files for each sample in your batch, will also be pushed automatically to a publicly readable [FTP server](ftp://xfer13.crg.eu) hosted by [BSC](https://www.bsc.es).
+* Key result files - BAM, VCF and consensus sequence FASTA files for each sample in your batch - will also be pushed automatically to a publicly readable [FTP server](ftp://xfer13.crg.eu) hosted by [BSC](https://www.bsc.es).
 * After a few days your results will also be included in the [viral Beacon project](https://covid19beacon.crg.eu) dashboard.

 ## Links